DANS-KNAW/easy-sword2-dans-examples/README.md

 * `Agreement` - The datasets will be disseminated by DANS.
 DANS will mint DOIs for the datasets.
 * `NoAccess` - The files are not to be disseminated by DANS.
 The depositor organization must mint DOIs for the datasets.
+* `NoDoi` - The files are not to be disseminated by DANS.
+The depositor organization must _not_ mint DOIs for the datasets, DANS will _not_ mint DOIs for the datasets.

 ### Depositing your first dataset

 #### Running the SimpleDeposit example

-1. If your account is configured for `NoAccess` the following extra step is required (for `Agreement` you can skip this):
+1. If your account is configured for `NoAccess` the following extra step is required (for `Agreement` you can skip this, for `NoDoi` you can use the `agreement-flow` examples):
    1. Copy the directory `src/main/resources/noaccess-flow/valid/audiences` to a temporary directory, say `/tmp/audiences`.
    2. Change the DOI in `audiences/metadata/dataset.xml` to another value (it must be unique).
    3. Calculate the MD5 checksum for `audiences/metadata/dataset.xml`